OpenSlides/OpenSlides/INSTALL.md

-## Stop the server and remove the containers
+## Stop the instance and remove the containers

-To stop the server run:
+To stop the instance, run:

     $ docker-compose stop

-To remove all containers and networks run:
+To remove all containers and networks, run:

     $ docker-compose down

-To remove the database you have to remove the content of the `db-data` directory.
+To remove also the database (and lose all your data), run:

+    $ docker-compose down --volumes